 On April 6, 2022, the Company entered into a Securities Purchase Agreement (the "April 2022 Purchase Agreement") with several institutional investors, pursuant to which the Company agreed to issue and sell, in a registered direct offering (the "April 2022 Offering"), an aggregate of 1,328,274 shares of the Company's common stock at an offering price of \$5.27 per share for gross proceeds of \$7.0 million before the deduction of the April 2022 Placement Agent (as defined below) fees and offering expenses.
-The April 2022 Purchase Agreement contains customary representations, warranties and agreements by the Company and customary conditions to closing.
 The closing of the April 2022 Offering occurred on April 8, 2022.